code-philia/Dynaphish/README.md

 ## Introduction

 Existing reference-based phishing detectors:
-- :x: Rely on a static reference list which includes a limited number of protected brands
+- :x: Rely on a **limited reference list** which cannot adapt to temporal (e.g. emerging cryptocurrency brands) and regional (e.g. local brands) interests
-- :x: Unable to address logo-less phishing webpages
+- :x: Unable to address **logo-less phishing** webpages
-- :x: Publish static benchmark datasets that are unreplicable
+- :x: Use **un-interactable benchmark datasets** as the test environment

 In this work, we propose a framework called DynaPhish, as a complementary module for all reference-based phishing detectors.
 Our contributions lie in three folds:
-- :white_check_mark: We perform on-the-fly **knowledge expansion** of the reference list in an automatic manner, ensuring the reference list's coverage
+- :white_check_mark: We perform on-the-fly **knowledge expansion** of the reference list automatically.
+Meanwhile, we use the **popularity-based validation** mechanism to ensure the benignity of added reference.
-- :white_check_mark: We introduce the **behavioral intention**, which makes phishing decisions via observing the suspicious behaviors during the login action
+- :white_check_mark: We are the first to introduce the **behavioral intention**, which makes phishing decisions via observing the suspicious behaviors during the login action
 - :white_check_mark: We publish **DynaPD**, which includes 6K clean and live phishing kits that are safe and interactable.
 Download from here: [**DynaPD**](https://drive.google.com/file/d/1o2Hgr3SvtcsVsMiB4gnSafMezc_4FSLa/view?usp=sharing).
 Visit the online demo here: [**DynaPD Dataset Demo**](https://ec2-18-206-250-207.compute-1.amazonaws.com/dynapd/).

 ## Framework